TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

-* Decimal "is based on a floating-point model which was designed with people in mind, and necessarily has a paramount guiding principle -- computers must provide an arithmetic that works in the same way as the arithmetic that people learn at school." -- excerpt from the decimal arithmetic specification.
+* Decimal "is based on a floating-point model which was designed with people in mind, and necessarily has a paramount guiding principle -- computers must provide an arithmetic that works in the same way as the arithmetic that people learn at school." -- excerpt kutoka the decimal arithmetic specification.

 * Decimal numbers can be represented exactly.
 In contrast, numbers like :const:`1.1` and :const:`2.2` do not have exact representations in binary